ljubicicrobert/SSIMS-Flow/README.md

 ## Requirements and installation

-The package consists of a backend (written in Python 3 and C++) and frontend GUI (written in C# with .NET Framework 4.5.1). **Unlike its predecessor ([SSIMS](https://github.com/ljubicicrobert/SSIMS)), this tool is written entirely (backend and GUI) for Windows OS and compiled for x64 architecture only**.
+The package consists of a backend (written in Python 3 and C/C++) and frontend GUI (written in C# with .NET Framework 4.5.1). **Unlike its predecessor ([SSIMS](https://github.com/ljubicicrobert/SSIMS)), this tool is written entirely (backend and GUI) for Windows OS and compiled for x64 architecture only**.
 At request, I can compile for x86 version, but will likely not bother otherwise.

 The GUI requires .NET Framework 4.5.1+, which can be downloaded from the [official site](https://dotnet.microsoft.com/download/dotnet-framework).